M1 Finance vs Betterment 2026: Which Investing Platform Actually Wins?

 M1 Finance Overview

-M1 Finance calls itself "the finance super app" — and honestly, that's pretty accurate.
-It's a hybrid between a self-directed brokerage and a robo-advisor, which sounds strange until you actually use it.
-You build "Pies" (their name for portfolios) made up of individual stocks or ETFs, set your target allocations, and M1 automatically rebalances and reinvests for you.
+M1 Finance calls itself "the finance super app" — and honestly, that's not too far off.
+It's a hybrid between a self-directed brokerage and a robo-advisor, which sounds weird until you actually use it.
+You build "Pies" (their term for portfolios) made up of individual stocks or ETFs, set your target allocations, and M1 automatically rebalances and reinvests for you.
 Set it up once, let it run.

-The core product is completely free.
-No trading commissions, no management fees on the basic plan.
-M1 Premium costs $3/month and unlocks afternoon trading windows, smart transfers, and a few extras — but look, most people won't actually need it.
+The core product is free.
+No trading commissions, no management fees on the base plan.
+M1 Premium runs $3/month and unlocks afternoon trading windows, smart transfers, and a few extras — but look, most people genuinely won't need it.

 Key Features

-- Automated Rebalancing: Deposits automatically flow to underweight positions.
-Clean, efficient, no manual work required.
+• Automated Rebalancing: Deposits automatically flow to underweight positions.
+Clean, efficient, no manual intervention needed.

-- M1 Borrow: Margin borrowing at competitive rates (currently around 6.75% for Premium members).
-Great if you know what you're doing — potentially risky if you don't.
+• M1 Borrow: Margin borrowing at competitive rates (currently around 6.75% for Premium members).
+Useful if you know what you're doing — and kind of dangerous if you don't.

-- M1 Spend: An integrated high-yield checking account with a debit card.
-The ecosystem works remarkably well together.
+• M1 Spend: An integrated high-yield checking account with a debit card.
+The ecosystem is surprisingly tight.

-- Fractional Shares: Buy partial shares of expensive stocks like Amazon or Tesla without needing hundreds of dollars per share.
+• Fractional Shares: Buy partial shares of high-priced stocks like Amazon or Tesla without needing hundreds of dollars per share.

 Pricing